 How to begin a dispute

 Remember that as soon as a dispute is brought to light, you will have plenty of time to make sure you cover each stage of the process as thoroughly as possible.
 It helps to have a solicitor on hand throughout this time, who can provide both emotional and legal support to everyone involved.

 While finding the right solicitor is a great first step, you must also make sure you have enough proof when presenting your findings.
-This is because merely speculative cause for a claim will not give you the legal backing you need to ensure your claim is successful.
-It may be that you launch a full-scale investigation into the validity of the will in the lead up to this.
+This is because merely speculative cause for a claim is lacking.
+It simply won’t give you the legal backing you need to ensure your claim is successful.
+Furthermore, you may launch a full-scale investigation into the validity of the will in the lead up to this.

 It must also be noted that if you are set on disputing a will, do this before probate goes through to avoid drawing it out.
 It is more affordable for all parties to try mediation before beginning a dispute.
-Ultimately, however, with one in four siblings saying they would dispute a will, if an agreement cannot be reached, you are perfectly entitled to do so.
-This is as long as you are aware of the risks involved.
+Ultimately, however, one in four siblings say they would dispute a will.
+So, if an agreement cannot be reached, you are perfectly right to dispute yourself.
+This is as long as you are aware of the risks that come with a dispute.